Information and majorization theory for fermionic phase-space distributions

-\textit{Majorization relations} --- We generalize the definition of a majorization relation for a bosonic mode (see \cite{Marshall2011,VanHerstraeten2021b}) in a straightforward way: A phase-space distribution $z_1(\alpha)$ is said to be majorized by another distribution $z_2(\alpha)$, written as $z_1 \prec z_2$, if and only if
+\textit{Majorization relations}---We generalize the definition of a majorization relation for a bosonic mode (see~\cite{Marshall2011,VanHerstraeten2021b}) straightforwardly: A phase-space distribution $z_1(\alpha)$ is said to be majorized by another distribution $z_2(\alpha)$, written as $z_1 \prec z_2$, if